Yes, it is possible to slow down aging.

 Many people (and governments) believe that if you eat healthy, you don’t need supplements.

-Also, the official recommended daily intakes of many nutrients are often too low.
-They are in most cases based on the minimum amount you need to take in order not die or become seriously ill in the short term (e.g. months).
+Also, the official recommended daily intake of many nutrients is often too low.
+In most cases, these recommendation are based on the minimum amount you need to take in order not die or become seriously ill in the short term (e.g., months).
 But they are therefore not always the ideal amount for optimal longevity and health.

 Therefore, we believe supplements are necessary.

 However, many of these supplements do not really seem to extend maximum lifespan.
-But they can be very useful to improve health span, and to solve deficiencies which can accelerate aging.
+But they can be very useful to improve health span and to solve deficiencies that can accelerate aging.
 We go deeper into supplements here.

 Nonetheless, there are also supplements that can extend lifespan and slow down aging in various animal models.
-We call these “longevity supplements”.
-These are supplements like fisetin, alpha-ketoglutarate, lithium, glycine, nicotinamide mononucleotide (NMN), and glucosamine.
+We call these “longevity supplements.”
+These are supplements include fisetin, alpha-ketoglutarate, lithium, glycine, nicotinamide mononucleotide (NMN), and glucosamine.

 Unfortunately, many supplements claim to be “anti-aging” but contain substances that have shown not to extend lifespan in animals.